QC Bike Collective’s mission is to help Manchester area residents ride safe, affordable bikes and have the opportunity to fix them.

-In March 2015, we developed plans for regular open shop hours and organized to accept bike donations and conduct sales.
-Since May, we have been open every Tuesday evening from 5 to 8 PM, adding more shop time when we could.
-Over that period, we have served nearly 300 individuals with repairs ranging from flat tires to frozen bottom brackets.
+In March 2015, we developed plans for regular, open shop hours and formally organized to accept bike donations and conduct sales.
+Since May 2015, we have been open every Tuesday evening from 5 to 8 PM, adding more shop time whenever we could.
+Over that period, we have served nearly 800 individuals with repairs ranging from flat tires to frozen bottom brackets.

-In June 2015, we implemented a pricing plan for the use of shop time/equipment and the sale of used parts and bicycles.
-Since that time, we have taken in over 200 bicycles and rehabilitated many of those, now in use in our community.
+In June 2015, we implemented a pricing plan for the use of shop/equipment and the sale of used parts and bicycles.
+Since that time, we have taken in over 800 bicycles and many of those are now in use in our community.

-We have received significant bike donations from individuals thanks to local press coverage and word of mouth in the community.
-Additionally, the Manchester Police Department now donates all bikes found, or confiscated, to QC Bike Collective, instead of sending them to auction out of state.
+We are very grateful to have received significant bike donations from individuals thanks to local press coverage and word of mouth in the community.
+Since July 2015, the Manchester Police Department now donates all bikes found, or confiscated, to QC Bike Collective, instead of sending them to auction out of state.